CyrilleB79/easyTableNavigator/readme.md

 ## Commands

-* NvDA+Shift+T: Toggles table navigator on and off.
+* Toggles table navigator layer on and off (unassigned).

 ## Changes for 1.0